jbaker8935/switcheroo/design.md

 - Initialization resets the VICKY palette tables via `graphicsReset`, clears all bitmap pages, and hides every sprite using `spriteReset` to guarantee a deterministic starting state.
+- Icon sprite VRAM addresses live in a static lookup table so repeated calls to `video_init` and other sprite-positioning helpers reuse the same data without paying per-invocation stack copies.
 - A curated CLUT is programmed through `video_apply_palette`, providing baseline colors for the board light/dark squares, UI panel, highlights, and typography.
 Slot 0 remains transparent-only so sprites and overlays can rely